deighne/deighne/docs/_posts/2023-10-31-List-of-Teds.md

 ### 9. *(Tie)* Ted Kaczynski
 ![Ted Kaczynski mugshot](/assets/images/Ted_Kaczynski_2.jpeg)\
-The second murderer to make this list, Ted Kaczynski's ranks higher than Ted Bundy by virtue of putting in the work.
-Firmly a bad guy, Kaczynski served as inspiration for many a Reagan-era eco-terrorism thriller.
-One might argue that because his identity was hidden while his crimes were committed he doesn't belong on this list, but I'd say the Big Ted Energy is undeniable.
+The second murderer to make this list, Ted Kaczynski's ranks higher than Ted Bundy by virtue of putting in the work to not get caught instead of oafing around as a big dumb white guy.
+Firmly in the "bad guy" camp, Kaczynski served as inspiration for many a Reagan-era eco-terrorism thriller.
+One might argue that because his identity remained hidden while his crimes were committed he doesn't belong on this list, but I'd say the Big Ted Energy is undeniable.

 ### 7. Ted Mosby (How I Met Your Mother)
 ![Ted Mosby from How I Met Your Mother](/assets/images/tedmosby.jpg)\
 Many words have been spilled about why [Ted Mosby is the worst](https://www.buzzfeed.com/kellymartinez/we-need-to-talk-about-how-much-ted-mosby-sucks-on-how-i-met).
-On this list, however, that only gets you to a 7.
-Ted Mosby is an incel in the How I Met Your Mother reboot that would've been greenlit in 2019 had the finale not tanked so hard.
-He's an objectively bad storyteller, a self-obsessed chastity pervert, and he's a New York City architect in a sitcom.
+On this list, that only gets you to a 7.
+In the hypothetical How I Met Your Mother 2019 reboot, Ted Mosby is an incel with a heart of gold; now I'm glad the finale was so bad that would never have happened.
+He's an objectively bad storyteller, a self-obsessed chastity pervert, and a New York City architect in a sitcom.
 Bad Ted!

 ### 6. Ted Lasso (Ted Lasso)
 ![Ted Lasso from Ted Lasso](/assets/images/tedlasso.jpg)\
 Headlining the premiere program for Disney Adults, Jason Sudeikis as Ted Lasso, is lovable, modest, and extremely divorced.
 The "Brad Leone" of sports fiction, perhaps.
-He's worth giving Apple 6 bucks once a year to catch up on the latest season.
-"I do love a locker room.
-It smells like potential" is an all-time quote though it plays better in a different context.
+He's worth giving Apple 6 bucks once a year to catch up on the latest season. *"I do love a locker room.
+It smells like potential"* is an all-time quote though it plays better in a different context.

 ### 5. Ted Crisp (Better Off Ted)
 ![Ted Crisp from Better Off Ted](/assets/images/tedcrisp.jpg)\